-The two most critical questions you could be asked in a job interview are:
+The two most critical questions often asked in a job interview are:

-If you think about your responses to these questions, you will be well prepared for the challenge of the interview.
+If you think about your responses to these questions, you are well prepared for the challenge of the interview.

 Research confirms that job applicants who take the time to find out something about the employer are more likely to get the job.
-It’s very impressive to an employer that you’re interested in their business and have thought about how you can contribute to its success.
+The employer will be impressed that you’re interested in their business and thought about how you can contribute to its success.

 © Wordscapes® (David Turner).
 All Rights Reserved.